 - Extra staff will monitor the hallways and escort anyone loitering down to the first-floor Student Activities area.

-- Students visiting the Tutoring Center, Huskie Hub, meetings in classrooms, counselors, resource managers, or student intervention directors (SIDS) will need a pass to leave those areas prior to 7:50 a.m.
+- Students visiting the Tutoring Center, Huskie Hub, meetings in classrooms, counselors, resource managers, or deans of students will need a pass to leave those areas prior to 7:50 a.m.
 (9:35 a.m. on Late Arrival Wednesdays).